PracticeAccout/etch-a-sketch/README.md

       should be removed and a new grid should be generated in the same total space as before.
       Tip: Set limit ot a maximum of 100 squares.
+5. Generate random RGB values every time the mouse hover over the grid
+>   * Info: RGB values: (red, green, blue)-intensity as an integer between 0 and 255
+>   * Inside the changeColor() function, add a loop that generates three
+      random numbers between 0 and 255 (both included).
+>   * Join those with the "rgb" and the parentheses chars "()" and create
+      a string with the format: "rgb(number, number, number)"
+>   * Update the color property of the corresponding (clicked) grid